How to Become a Hairdresser

 In terms of career progression, there’s a fairly linear path upwards in salons from junior stylist to creative director.
 Once you’re a qualified hairdresser, there’s also the possibility of opening your own salon if you’re business-savvy and great at engaging with customers.
 Alternatively, take those senior stylist skills and work in the film or theatre industries.

 What qualifications are needed to become a hairdresser?

 Most hair salons will require a level 2 or 3 NVQ (national vocational qualification) or diploma in hairdressing when they’re employing someone.

-For a level 2 diploma, you’ll usually need two or more GCSEs (or equivalent qualification) in grades 9 to 3 (or A* to D, if you took them more than a couple of years ago!).
+If you’re wondering what GCSEs you’ll need to become a hairdresser, for a level 2 diploma, you’ll usually need two or more GCSEs (or equivalent qualification) in grades 9 to 3 (or A* to D, if you took them more than a couple of years ago!).
 The standard entry requirements are for a level 3, 4-5 GCSEs or equivalent in grades 9 to 4 (A* to C).